 Loki

 “Loki” is named after the Norse god of Mischief.
 Since with Robotics, “anything that can go wrong, will go wrong… and usually break something important”, Loki seemed like an appropriate name.
+Loki is just under 80lbs, and 4 feet tall.

 Loki builds upon the software of Seeker and Mr. Roboto, including remote control and diagnostics over WiFi, but adds more capable vision processing, speech recognition, indoor pathfinding (Using A*), basic Artificial Intelligence, and general refinement of the architecture.
-His latest addition is an arm, so he can start manipulating things in his environment.

 Loki Design